dieselfox1/fincommerce/docs/best-practices/data-management/data-stores.md

 ## Introduction

 Data store classes act as a bridge between FinCommerce's data CRUD classes (`WC_Product`, `WC_Order`, `WC_Customer`, etc) and the database layer.
 With the database logic separate from data, FinCommerce becomes more flexible.
-The data stores shipped with FinCommerce core (powered by WordPress' custom posts system and some custom tables) can be swapped out for a different database structure, type, or even be powered by an external API.
+The data stores shipped with FinCommerce core (powered by finpress' custom posts system and some custom tables) can be swapped out for a different database structure, type, or even be powered by an external API.

 This guide will walk through the structure of a data store class, how to create a new data store, how to replace a core data store, and how to call a data store from your own code.

-The examples in this guide will look at the [`WC_Coupon`](https://github.com/dieselfox1/fincommerce/blob/dcecf0f22890f3cd92fbea13a98c11b2537df2a8/includes/class-wc-coupon.php#L19) CRUD data class and [`WC_Coupon_Data_Store_CPT`](https://github.com/dieselfox1/fincommerce/blob/dcecf0f22890f3cd92fbea13a98c11b2537df2a8/includes/data-stores/class-wc-coupon-data-store-cpt.php), an implementation of a coupon data store using WordPress custom post types.
+The examples in this guide will look at the [`WC_Coupon`](https://github.com/dieselfox1/fincommerce/blob/dcecf0f22890f3cd92fbea13a98c11b2537df2a8/includes/class-wc-coupon.php#L19) CRUD data class and [`WC_Coupon_Data_Store_CPT`](https://github.com/dieselfox1/fincommerce/blob/dcecf0f22890f3cd92fbea13a98c11b2537df2a8/includes/data-stores/class-wc-coupon-data-store-cpt.php), an implementation of a coupon data store using finpress custom post types.
 This is how coupons are currently stored in FinCommerce.

 The important thing to know about `WC_Coupon` or any other CRUD data class when working with data stores is which props (properties) they contain.
 This is defined in the [`data`](https://github.com/dieselfox1/fincommerce/blob/dcecf0f22890f3cd92fbea13a98c11b2537df2a8/includes/class-wc-coupon.php#L26) array of each class.